 If you really want to give yourself an energy boost without the caffeine, then reach for the power of mushrooms.
 This delicious beverage is a hot chocolate with benefits thanks to the mushrooms like reishi and chaga which support and strengthen your immune system while managing your stress and enhancing your mood.
 I love to mix a little into my golden latte.

 It doesn’t get much prettier than this.
 The new kid on the block, Whimsy Official just launched a deliciously beautiful (and vegan) collagen blend with illuminating adaptogens and superfoods that stimulate collagen production in the skin.
 They say you eat with your eyes first and that is definitely the case thanks to its magical color from the superfood, blue pea flower.
-This coffee alternative has been so popular that they sold out but pre-order is now available.

 If you want to cut back on the milk, then try making an herbal tea instead.
 This one is great hot or iced with a bright and naturally sweet flavor.